Enterprise Systems Information Architecture Platform Design

 This project challenged me to think beyond individual features and design for a system that works across multiple entry points, personas, and workflows.

 One of the most complex aspects was balancing structure with flexibility.
-Evidence could be created and managed from different parts of the product, depending on the user's role, and ensuring those experiences felt connected — rather than fragmented — required careful thinking around system relationships and information architecture.
+Evidence could be created and managed from different parts of the product, depending on the user's role, and ensuring those experiences felt connected required deep understanding of our users' mental models and our platform capabilities, thinking carefully around system relationships and information architecture.

-Early on, I explored more complex approaches to tracking changes, but research showed that what customers actually needed was much simpler: a clear, reliable history of their evidence.
+Early on, I explored more complex approaches to tracking changes and version history, but research showed that customers needed a simpler and clearer process to just keep a log of their evidence.
 Shifting to a straightforward version log made the system easier to understand while still meeting audit requirements.

 Finally, one of the most important decisions was knowing when to ship.
 We focused on validating the core model enough to release a V1, then used real customer usage to iterate and refine the system over time.
-That shift — from trying to solve everything upfront to designing for evolution — is something I've carried into subsequent projects.
+Delivering value incrementally to learn from our users is something I've carried into subsequent projects.